 4 Ways To Stay Fit For Couch Potatoes

 "Diet and exercise."
 Just hearing the phrase sounds like a lot of work already.
 I felt like I just got off the treadmill and ate an entire plate of greens.
 Although it's an anticlimactic answer to how I lost weight, it's the most truthful way I could respond.
 Even until now, I'm both surprised and proud I managed to make fitness happen.
 My hobbies are pretty sedentary.
 Netflix and sketching don't require much movement.
 And TBH, watching my self-sim run in The Sims instead of me working out is relaxing.
 I'm a couch potato at heart that bleeds potato chips and French fries.
+So are there ways to stay fit for couch potatoes?

-But I found a way to be lazy but at the same time, disciplined.
+Yes.
+I found a way to be lazy but at the same time, disciplined.
 It takes work, but I made it happen.
 And even if your goal isn’t losing weight–you can follow my tips too.

 Move–Science Proved It So